Skip to main content

 Barrier #1: Not being specific and clear on requirements

-Barrier #2: Not ensuring the leader buy-in
+Barrier #2: Not ensuring the leader’s buy-in

 Barrier #3: Not defining process mapping responsibilities

 Identify the process mapping team and define the governance model: centralised or decentralised, based on your process maturity.
-Process mapping responsibilities need to be clearly defined to ensure the set standards, templates are being followed and the momentum is maintained.
+Process mapping responsibilities need to be clearly defined to ensure the set standards, templates are being followed, and the momentum is maintained.

 Barrier #4: Not focusing on the toolset

 Lack of attention to the appropriate tool poses a major risk to your goal of continuous improvement.
-Empowering the teams with a right-fit tool is the only way to ensure different business units are on the same page and mapping, analysing and improving consistently.
+Empowering the teams with the right-fit tool is the only way to ensure different business units are on the same page and mapping, analysing, and improving consistently.
 If you are expecting the teams to manage 1,000-2,000 processes without a tool, then your project is doomed at the outset.
 A tool is a must-have as it drives the behaviour automatically.

 A tool that also allows to automate the improved processes will deliver quick value and keep the team committed towards the goal of continuous improvement.
-The ability to identify automation opportunities will be a big plus as having separate tools for mapping and automation activities can delay the whole process and add months or years to reach the continuous improvement stage.
+The ability to identify automation opportunities will be a big plus, as having separate tools for mapping and automation activities can delay the whole process and add months or years to reach the continuous improvement stage.

 Barrier #5: Not focusing on employee engagement